 AAPB NDSR – a one-year NDSR program administered by WGBH and the American Archive of Public Broadcasting, which will be hosting one class of residents from 2016-2017.
 Contact: Rebecca Fraimow, AAPB NDSR Program Coordinator, email@example.com

-NDSR Art – a two-year NDSR program administered by the Philadelphia Museum of Art and the Art Libraries Society of North America (ARLIS/NA), which will focus on art information management and begin in the fall of 2016.
-Contact: Karina Wratschko, NDSR Art Project Manager, email@example.com
+NDSR Art – a two-year NDSR program administered by the Philadelphia Museum of Art and the Art Libraries Society of North America (ARLIS/NA), which will focus on art information management and begin August 2017.
+Contact: Karina Wratschko, NDSR Art Project Manager, firstname.lastname@example.org

 Biodiversity Heritage Libraries NDSR – a one-year NDSR program administered by the Ernst Mayr Library of the Museum of Comparative Zoology, Harvard University, which will include five residents in a collaborative project to improve tools, curation, and content stewardship at BHL.
 Contact: Constance Rinaldo, Librarian of the Ernst Mayr Library, Museum of Comparative Zoology, Harvard University, email@example.com